tariqahmed1912/internship-kloudle/docs/secrets_management.md

 **Configuring Vault**

 First, Install Vault.
-I followed the official [documentation](https://learn.hashicorp.com/tutorials/vault/getting-started-install?in=vault/getting-started) as its very easy to follow.
+I followed the official [documentation](https://learn.hashicorp.com/tutorials/vault/getting-started-install?in=vault/getting-started) as its very concise and easy to follow.

 Next, I followed the `Deploy Vault` section in the documentation.
 Create the Vault configuration in the file `config.hcl`.